eda-ricercatore/gulyas-scripts/std_cell_library/cosa-fare-adesso.md

 + Cosa fare adesso?
 	- BDA project has more test cases
 		* Which modules are tested more than the original?
-	- Is the gulyas-scripts far behind?
+	- Is the *gulyas-scripts* far behind?
 		* Non lo so.
+	- *Python*-based boilerplate code for the BDA project and the *gulyas-scripts*
+		* statistics
+		* utilities
+	- Write scripts to compare the differences between these two subdirectories.